 If you wish to contact a specific medical opiate treatment facility then find a specific treatment center using our addiction treatment locator tool.

 Alternatives to finding addiction treatment or learning about substance:

 Written by Opiates | Published on December 17, 2018 | Updated on July 26th, 2020,

 For those who are addicted to heroin, the cycle of addiction can seem too strong to escape.
 Many people who are addicted to the drug attempt to quit to get their lives back on track.
 Often, they return to active use due to the painful withdrawal symptoms.
 Even with professional treatment and medical supervision, heroin withdrawal can be a nightmarish ordeal.
 Because of that fact, many heroin users are hesitant to receive help.

 While heroin withdrawal symptoms are both uncomfortable and painful, users must work through them to begin the recovery process.
 For many who try to quit heroin, they often employ self-detox methods.
-Without proper medical supervision, heroin withdrawal symptoms can potentially be life-threatening.
-This is especially true for those who have underlying medical conditions or may be abusing other drugs along with heroin.
+Without proper medical supervision, heroin withdrawal symptoms can be potentially life-threatening.
+This is especially the case for those who have underlying medical conditions or may be abusing other drugs alongside heroin.

 The following article details the symptoms that are associated with heroin withdrawal.
 Additionally, you will learn about the importance of drug treatment in breaking the cycle of addiction.
 If you have further questions on the dangers of heroin withdrawal symptoms, call us toll-free right now.

 It is important to note that the severity of withdrawal symptoms is dependent on several factors.
-Those factors include the following:
+These factors include the following:

 The symptoms felt in the first wave of withdrawal often lasts up to 72 hours after the last dose of heroin.
 After that initial period, a second wave of more intense symptoms appears.
 These long-term withdrawal symptoms can include the following: